 Track C is the Master of Science degree completion program for Certified Medical Dosimetrists (CMD's) who are currently employed and want to obtain a Master of Science degree.
 The online program enables CMD's to earn a Master of Science degree in the profession with minimal disruption to their lives.
 This flexible online program strongly emphasizes professional and academic growth.
-Advanced program courses such as Operational Issues in Radiation Oncology, Protocols & Studies in Radiation Oncology, and education and research courses can enhance competitiveness for advanced level positions with increased pay in areas of management, senior medical dosimetry, education, applications, or research.
+Advanced program courses such as Professional Issues, Protocols & Studies in Radiation Oncology, and research courses can enhance competitiveness for advanced level positions with increased pay in areas of management, senior medical dosimetry, education, applications, or research.

 The program's 31 credits are obtained through web-based online lectures and discussions, independent study, and clinical experience.

 Dosimetry admission to program policy

 Admission policies and the application/selection process have been developed with the intention to consider each applicant's strengths and select for admission those best qualified to meet the program's requirements and mission.